smurfix/owslave/README.md

 in any meaningful way, can't work autonomously if the bus is wedged, and don't use CONDITIONAL SEARCH (required for any non-trivial network).

-There are efforts to overcome this problem, most notably the BAE0910/0911 which is a generic proprammable slave.
-I happen to not like that approach, as OWFS then exports a whole lot of attributes, most of which are irrelevant.

-MoaT slaves do things differently.
+MoaT slaves are different.
 A common configuration file lists the features for each device you program.
-The parameters are added to the flash code (or, optionally, to the device's EEPROM) and can be interrogated via 1wire.
+The parameters are added to the flash code (or, in the hopefully-not-too-far future, to the device's EEPROM) and can be interrogated via 1wire.
 OWFS then exports exactly those featurs which your device actually uses.

 ## License